-The district offers career and technical education programs in the following areas: [list applicable CTE programs below]
+The district offers career and technical education programs in the following areas:

+- Ag Mechanics

+- Digital Media

-• Ag Mech, Digital Media, Family Consumer Sciences, Health Sciences and Auto Tech.
+- Family Consumer Sciences

+- Health Sciences

+• Auto Tech

-Admission to these programs is based on student interest and scheduling availability...
+Admission to these programs is based on student interest and scheduling availability.

-District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities, as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities, and provides equal access to the Boy Scouts and other designated youth groups as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.